Ukraine war: World must act now to stop Russia nuclear threat - Zelensky

 - Published

-Ukraine's President Volodymyr Zelensky has called for pre-emptive sanctions to be imposed on Russia, saying Russian officials have begun to "prepare their society" for the possible use of nuclear weapons in the war.
+Ukraine's President Volodymyr Zelensky says Russian officials have begun to "prepare their society" for the possible use of nuclear weapons, but added he does not believe Russia is ready to use them.

 In an interview with the BBC, President Zelensky denied having urged strikes on Russia, claiming that an earlier remark had been mistranslated.